bitstormFA/ArrayFire-Nim/README.md

 * Some procs have a "m" prefix compared to the c++ functions to avoid name conflicts (e.g. msum)

-* Some functions from the c++ api returning skalar values have been replaced be mulitple procs with "as_int", "as_float", "as_complex" suffixes to simplify common use cases
+* Some functions from the c++ api returning scalar values have been replaced be mulitple procs with "as_int", "as_float", "as_complex" suffixes to simplify common use cases

-The values in the documentation in docs have been generated with `nim doc2` are valid for 64bit os systems.
+The values in the documentation in the docs directory have been generated with `nim doc2` and are valid for 64bit os systems.
 For the correct values on 32bit os systems please run "nake doc".

 ### Known issues